HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 the original style of the building may be used.

-4. Preserve and maintain original character defining features and architectural styles of historic buildings
+4. Preserve and maintain original character defining features and architectural sb/}8S of historic buildings

 limited to, doors, windows, siding, roofs, structural systems and decorative ornamentation.

-5. Original character defining features and elements should be repaired where needed and replaced only
+5. Original character defining features and elements should be repaired where Deeded and replaced only

-elements and features using the gentlest means possible.
+elements and features using the gentlest eanS possible. '

 possible, materials.
 Ensure that roof, window, porch and cornice treatments are preserved, or when